open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 The values allowed for `<operation name>` are defined in the section [Operation names](#operation-names) below.

 The message destination name, i.e., the name of the topic or queue, is usually a low cardinality identifier suitable to be used as a span name.
-If the conversation ID (see [Definitions](#definitions) above) is expected to have lower cardinality than the message destination name, it SHOULD be used instead.
+If the [conversation ID](#conversations) is expected to have lower cardinality than the message destination name, it SHOULD be used instead.
 In particular, the conversation ID SHOULD be used if the message destination is unnamed or temporary unless multiple conversations can be combined to a logical destination of lower cardinality.

 If the format above is used, the operation name MUST match the `messaging.operation` attribute defined for message consumer spans below.